Huddersfield Town 0 Manchester United 2: How the newspapers reported the FA Cup loss

 Jose Mourinho's side weathered a storm from Huddersfield, who carved out several chances and whipped up a fierce atmosphere at the John Smith's Stadium, and made their class tell in an ultimately comfortable victory.

-It was Romelu Lukaku who put them into the FA Cup quarter final, who showed his goal drought is well and truly over with two fine finishes early in each half to stop the Terriers snapping at United's heels.
+It was Romelu Lukaku who put them into the FA Cup quarter-final, who showed his goal drought is well and truly over with two fine finishes early in each half to stop the Terriers snapping at United's heels.

 The Manchester team were forced back for long periods as Huddersfield clung to hope for much of the game, but it was the difference in quality between the two teams' forward lines that decided the game.